Ayurveda medicine

 Learn which methods have proventhemselves for the treatment of ailments and how they can usefully complement medical practice.

-The 1st part of the basic course, open to all interested.
+The 1st part of the basic course, open to all interested parties.

-The seminar offers you a sound introduction to Ayurvedic medicine.
+The seminar offers you a well-founded introduction to Ayurvedic medicine.

-The 2nd part of the basic course together with part 1 forms the basis of every certified training at the European Academy of Ayurveda.
+The 2nd part of the basic course, together with part 1, forms the basis of every certified training at the European Academy for Ayurveda.

 How to stay healthy?
 10 recommendations from Ayurvedic medicine